By: Dr. Maleah Holland

 Ketones have long been touted as a superior fuel source for the brain that possesses a wide array of cognitive benefits.
-Our brains are made up of two types of cells, neurons, and glial cells, and both are imperative for our brains to function properly (1).
-Under normal physiological conditions, the principle energy source utilized by the brain cells is glucose (2).
+Our brains are made up of two types of cells: neurons and glial cells, and both are imperative for our brains to function properly (1).
+Under normal physiological conditions, the principal energy source utilized by the brain cells is glucose (2).
 Glucose transporters saturate brain capillaries to allow glucose to cross the blood-brain barrier.
-Once in the brain, glucose is metabolized to pyruvate which enters the mitochondria of the brain cells to ultimately generate energy through aerobic metabolism (3).
+Once in the brain, glucose is metabolized to pyruvate, which enters the mitochondria of the brain cells to generate energy through aerobic metabolism (3).
 However, ketone bodies may also provide energy to the brain through different mechanisms.

-In addition to glucose, brain cells can derive energy from monocarboxylates which include lactate and the ketone bodies beta-hydroxybutyrate (β-HB) and acetoacetate (AcAc) (2).
-It is controversial whether or not lactate can be used as a fuel source in the brain; however, many laboratories have reported that BHB is a major fuel supplier for the brain, especially under specific physiological conditions (3,4).
-BHB and glucose do not nourish the brain uniformly but rather have specific areas of localization.
-BHB accumulates primarily in the pituitary and pineal glands, as well as in portions of the hypothalamus, and the lower cortical layers (4).
-Physiological conditions that elevate BHB and consequently provide increased energy to the aforementioned areas of the brain include starvation, fasting, pregnancy, prolonged exercise, uremia, during the prenatal period, infancy, during the chronic consumption of a high fat/low carbohydrate ketogenic diet, and possibly even ketone supplementation (4).
+In addition to glucose, brain cells can derive energy from monocarboxylates, which include lactate and the ketone bodies beta-hydroxybutyrate (β-HB) and acetoacetate (AcAc) (2).
+There is debate over whether or not lactate can be used as a fuel source in the brain; however, many laboratories have reported that BHB is a major fuel supplier for the brain, especially under specific physiological conditions (3, 4).
+BHB and glucose do not nourish the brain uniformly, but rather have specific areas of localization.
+BHB primarily accumulates in the pituitary and pineal glands, as well as in portions of the hypothalamus and lower cortical layers (4).
+Physiological conditions that elevate BHB and consequently provide increased energy to the aforementioned areas of the brain include starvation, fasting, pregnancy, prolonged exercise, uremia during the prenatal period, infancy, the chronic consumption of a high fat/low carbohydrate ketogenic diet, and possibly even ketone supplementation (4).

 Ketones: Brain’s Utilization Capacity